Low blood pressure (hypotension)

 Low blood pressure treatment aims to increase your blood pressure so you don’t get any symptoms and won’t be at risk of falling over.

-• increase the salt in your diet.
-Don’t do this unless your doctor suggests it, as it may affect other health conditions you have
+- increase the amount of salt in your diet – only do this if your doctor suggests it because it may affect other health conditions you have

-• wear compression stockings if you have postural hypotension (low blood pressure when you stand up).
-These can help stop blood from pooling in your legs
+- wear compression stockings if you have postural hypotension (low blood pressure when you stand up) – these stockings can help stop blood from pooling in your legs

 Medicines

-Sometimes, low blood pressure can be caused by medicines you’re taking, including those for high blood pressure.
+Some medicines can cause low blood pressure, including those taken for high blood pressure.
 Your GP may review your medicines to see if any of these could be causing your low blood pressure or making your symptoms worse.
 They may suggest you stop or change your medicines to see if this helps.
 But don’t stop or change any of your medicines without discussing it with your GP first.

-Doctors don’t usually prescribe medicines to treat low blood pressure as these can cause side-effects.
+Doctors don’t usually prescribe medicines to treat low blood pressure because these medicines can cause side-effects.
 But your GP or a specialist may prescribe medicines if self-help measures don’t stop your symptoms of low blood pressure.
 This may include medicines that:

 You may need treatment for any underlying health condition that’s causing your low blood pressure.
 If so, your GP will discuss with you what’s best for you.

-The lower your blood pressure, generally the better – as long as it’s not causing problems.
-But low blood pressure can be a sign of a heart problem or lead to fainting, falls or accidents.
-See our about blood pressure section.
+In general, the lower your blood pressure, the better – as long as it’s not causing problems.
+But low blood pressure can be a sign of a heart problem.
+It can also lead to fainting, falls or accidents.

 Other helpful websites